 Secondly, the military is a real commitment that can involve being sent overseas to fight in wars.
 This is true even if your student joins the National Guard.
 It’s not always just “once a month on weekends.”

 Finally, the military isn’t for everyone.
 If your child isn’t interested in joining, they shouldn’t do it just to go to college.
 It can be very physically and emotionally traumatic for the wrong person.
+Those who are interested in attending a service academy and who truly have a calling to serve should attempt to go down that path, as it is quite rigorous and demanding in both the application process and the actual academic commitment.
+If successful, however, you could have your entire college education paid for.

 What about other ways to become independent?
 Unfortunately, the options are limited.